Humid Humans

 Sicily Trip: Day Ten

 We spent last night on the train that took us from Cefalù to Rome.
 We all slept reasonably well, much better than on the plane last week.
 But it was hot when the air conditioning was turned off at different points in our journey.
+I. gazing out the train window as we hurtle towards Rome.
+E. cautiously taking his first bites of the complimentary breakfast offered by the train staff.
+We also received some pineapple juice and coffee.

 Sicily Trip: Day Nine